Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, some have also pointed out that expired Covid-19 aid packages have artificially kept struggling companies afloat.

 “We are now seeing a shake-up in the market,” Christoph Niering, head of the Association of Professional Insolvency Managers in Germany, told the Wall Street Journal.
-He explained that many of the companies seeking government support were already struggling before the pandemic, and their insolvency would not be surprising given the increased financial and wage costs they now face.
+He explained that many of the companies seeking government support were already struggling before the pandemic, and their insolvency would not be surprising given the increased financial costs and wages they now face.

-Thomas Humblot, an economist at BNP Paribas, told the Wall Street Journal that the rise in bankruptcies is a “normalization.”
-He noted that the removal of pandemic-era aid to companies “tends to contribute to an increase in bankruptcies due to the deteriorating economic environment.”
+Thomas Humblot, an economist at BNP Paribas, told the Wall Street Journal that the increase in bankruptcies is a “normalization.”
+He noted that the removal of pandemic-era aid to companies “tends to contribute to the increase in bankruptcies due to the deteriorating economic environment.”

 Minh Hoa (reported by Lao Dong, VTV)